 At The Child Center, we believe every child can thrive, given the right skills, education, counseling, and development programs—and we know that a dedicated staff is the key to making that happen.
-Our passionate, talented, and highly skilled employees help more than 26,000 children, adolescents, adults, and families achieve their full potential each year.
+Our passionate, talented, and highly skilled employees help nearly 30,000 children, adolescents, adults, and families achieve their full potential each year.

 Every role is vital to our partnership with the families we serve.
 The Child Center is more than an agency—it’s a community.
 If you are interested in joining us and believe you have the passion and skills to make a difference in the lives of young people facing some of the toughest circumstances, please apply for one of our available positions listed on our Recent Job Postings page; we will contact those candidates who best match the position requirements.

 The Child Center is always on the lookout for new talent in a variety of both in-the-field and behind-the-scenes positions.
 Here are some representative positions that are commonly in demand.

 Substance use disorders are a growing problem among many of our populations.
 Our CASACs provide direct counseling services—and hope—to teens and adults struggling with addiction.
 These professionals play a key role in fostering clients’ social, cognitive, and behavioral skill development.
 Treatment is provided in individual and group sessions.
 Groups are offered to address such issues as wellness, health education, stress reduction, life priorities, and addiction awareness.
 CASACs must be credentialed and hold a bachelor’s degree.